 A document processing system that is enhanced with Artificial Intelligence and Machine Learning technologies is called intelligent document management.

 Even today, semi and unstructured documents continue to be a part of businesses.
-Intelligent document processing helps to extract this data from these documents so organisations can use them for business decisions.
+Intelligent document processing helps to extract this data from these documents so organizations can use them for business decisions.